Mahmoudz/Porto/README.md

 Here's an example of how to decide creating Containers.
 *"In a TODO App the Task, User and Calendar... each would be in their own Container, were each has its own Routes, Controllers, Models, Exceptions, etc. And each Container is responsible for receiving requests and returning responses from whichever UI (Web, API..) it supports."*

-It's advised to use Single Model per Container, however in some cases you may need more.
+It's advised to use a Single Model per Container, however in some cases you may need more.
 Just keep in mind two Models means two Repositories, two Transformers, etc.
 Unless you want to use both Models always together, do split them into 2 Containers.